kev0960/ModooCode/md/inst/lsl.md

 ### NOTES:

-*For all loads (regardless of destination sizing), only bits 16-0 are used.
+\htmlonly{*}For all loads (regardless of destination sizing), only bits 16-0 are used.
 Other bits are ignored.

 ### Instruction Operand Encoding